 In service delivery, monitoring can tell you which groups are using your services, and how satisfied they are with them.
-You can then consider ways of reaching under-represented groups and making sure that your services are relevant to their needs, and provided fairly.
+You can then consider ways of reaching under-represented groups and making sure that your services are designed to meet their needs, and provided fairly.